ninetreesdesign/pwm_freq_and_duty/README.md

-control PWM freqncy and duty cycle
+Control PWM freqncy and duty cycle with two potentiometers.